sergiokopplin/indigo/_posts/2018-10-24-you-dont-have-to-write-integration-tests-part-1.md

 least, they serve as sanity checks that give developers confidence in a continuously-deployed (CD) workflow.

-In this post I'll explain how you can apply integration tests to your project with minimal impact on your workflow.
-In a follow-up, I'll showcase a great tool for avoiding integration tests except when absolutely necessary.

 # Firstly, What is an Integration Test?

 In my own words,